iamjasz/Jasz-Animatr/README.md

 # Jasz-Animatr
 List of usuable CSS animations.

-You can check the demo here:  [Textbox Autocomplete](https://jasz.ml/projects/autocomplete/)
+You can check the demo here:  [Jasz Animatr](https://jasz.ml/projects/jaszanimatr/)